aidanwolter3/Pang/README.md

 ```

 ##Auto Syncing
-Pang has the capability to detect changes in the collection and automatically update them
+Pang has the capability to detect changes in the collection and automatically update them.
 ``` javascript
 $scope.objects = pang.Collection(ParseTable).setAutoSync(true).build();
 ```

-Use can then use any methods you'd like to change the contents of the collection
+Use can then use any methods you'd like to change the contents of the collection.
 ``` javascript
 $scope.objects.push({name: 'New Name'});
 $scope.objects.splice(index, 2)